PostHog/posthog.com/contents/blog/analytics-pricing.md

 > ## FAQ
 >
 > ### Do I still get 1 million free events?
-> es, your first 1 million events each month are free, regardless of what type of events you're sending.
+> Yes, your first 1 million events each month are free, regardless of what type of events you're sending.
 >
 > ### What are the limitations of anonymous events?
 >
-> When sending anonymous events, you cannot:
+> With anonymous events, you cannot:
 > - Filter on persons (e.g. an individual user).
 > - Do multi-touch attribution – only last touch is supported.
 > - Target by person properties for feature flags, A/B tests, and surveys.